valueflows/valueflows/mkdocs/docs/concepts/cfa.md

 # Conversation for Action

+*Note:* The conversation for action concepts are not part of Valueflows yet, but are provided here as input to implementing something like this.

 Exchanges may use any of several technical protocols, but the main human-level protocol has been in use for many years.
 It may be called [Offer-Acceptance](https://en.wikipedia.org/wiki/Offer_and_acceptance) or [Conversation for Action](http://conversationsforaction.com/cfa-playground).
 It may include several preparation stages for agents who have never exchanged anything before, or it may be really simple if they exchange resources all the time.

 [ISO 15944-1](https://standards.iso.org/ittf/PubliclyAvailableStandards/c055289_ISO_IEC_15944-1_2011.zip) lists 5 phases: